Crystalhhc/my-sharing/mydocs-en/docs/blog/posts/build-multi-language-website-mkdocs-material.md

 1. Title of this workflow
     - `name`: **Deploy MkDocs** - This is the name of the workflow.

+1. Note that this must be an absolute link.
+If it includes a domain part, it's used as defined.
+Otherwise the domain part of the [`site_url`][site_url] as set in `mkdocs.yml` is prepended to the link.

 2. Event Trigger:
     - `on`: This section defines when the workflow should run.
     - `push`: The workflow will trigger on push events.